hquy09/exam-crawler/README.md

 ![PRs Welcome](https://img.shields.io/badge/PRs-welcome-brightgreen.svg)
 ![GitHub stars](https://img.shields.io/github/stars/hquy09/exam-crawler?style=social)

-This is a Python and Selenium-based tool to crawl 10th-grade entrance exam scores from the official education portal in Quang Ninh province, Vietnam.
+This is a Python and Selenium-based tool to crawl 10th-grade entrance exam scores from the official education portal.
 The script is multithreaded, handles the website's complex logic, and writes the results to structured text files.

 ## Table of Contents